mafis/mafis/README.md

 # mafis

 Hello, my name is Maximilian Fischer.
-I'm a Mobile Developer with focus on iOS.
+I'm a Mobile Developer with focus on iOS 📱.
 I've been developing mobile apps for 10 years now and have gained extensive knowledge in the field.

 I love to develop new apps, both from scratch or by tweaking existing ones.
 My favorite part of development is when an idea becomes reality!